front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

 ## `2.5.0` -> `2.6.0`

+### Minimum Node.js version

+Node.js 10.x [reaches its end of life in the end of April 2021](https://nodejs.org/en/about/releases/).
+As a result, the required minimum Node.js version has been updated to the version 12.22.1.

+We also recommend to use Node.js 14.x as this version is also supported and it is the current active Long Term Support Node.js release.

 ### New icon required

 In this release we added the functionality to share a wishlist.
 As such we needed a share icon.
 We added this icon in [the theme's <Icon> component](https://gitlab.com/front-commerce/front-commerce/-/blob/2.6.0/src/web/theme/components/atoms/Icon/Icon.js#L95).
 If you have overriden the `<Icon>` component please add an icon named `share` to the list of icons.
 Failing to display a `<Icon icon="share">` component will result in an error message being displayed when users visits their wishlist page.